antmicro/ros2-gui-node/README.md

 ...
 ```

-This code creates a `RosData` service client object, which is responsible for sending requests to the `/counter` service server and receiving responses.
+This code creates a `RosData` service client object responsible for sending requests to the `/counter` service server and receiving responses.
 The `CounterWidget` object is created and added to the `GuiNode` using the `addWidget` method.

 Without the `/counter` server, the increment button will be disabled.